iamsecb/aws-illustrated/docs/Cloudfront/z_illustrated.md

     For the best viewing experience:

-	- Click on the image
+	- Click on the image to enlarge
-	- Click fit to screen button
+	- Click pencil icon to view in drawio editor
-	- Scroll zoom in/out where needed

 ![illustrated](cloudfront.drawio)